US STOCKS-Futures flat in wake of Nasdaq outage

 NEW YORK, Aug 23 U.S. stock index futures were little changed on Friday, a day after the Nasdaq stock exchange suffered a historic trading halt of roughly three hours as a result of technical problems.

-S&P 500 futures shed 0.2 point and were roughly even with fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures fell 8 points, and Nasdaq 100 futures added 2 points.
+* S&P 500 futures shed 1 point and were slightly below fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures fell 13 points, and Nasdaq 100 futures dipped 0.5 point.

 * Indexes up: Dow 0.84 pct, S&P 0.89 pct, Nasdaq 0.79 pct (Updates to late afternoon)